AymaneChabat/Twitter-Clone/README.md

 ## 📂 Repositories

 This repository contains the frontend code for X Clone.
-For the backend code, please visit the [X Clone Backend Repository](https://github.com/AymaneChabat/twitter-backend) which is currently privated.
+For the backend code, please visit the [Twitter Clone Backend Repository](https://github.com/AymaneChabat/twitter-backend) which is currently privated.
 ## ✨ Features

 - 🔐 **User Authentication**: Sign up, login, and log out using firestore authentication.